nclaeys/demo-bigdata-europe-talk/transform_databricks/README.md

 Local development uses **Personal Access Token (PAT)** authentication for secure connection to Databricks.
 Ensure your PAT token is properly configured in your environment variables.

-### Data Source Configuration

-If the source data hasn't been set up yet or you need to point to different source tables, update the catalog references in the `sources.yml` file located in the dbt project directory.
-This allows you to switch between different data environments seamlessly.

 ## Working with asset bundles

 ### Target Environments